alpacahq/user-docs/content/orders/_index.md

 ---
-title: Orders
+title: Understand Orders
-weight: 30
+weight: 60
 ---

-# Orders
+# Understand Orders

 Using Alpaca Trade API, a user can monitor, place and cancel their orders with Alpaca.
 Each order has a unique identifier provided by the client.